 It Can Change Over Time

-Even if a person has the symptoms of depression, they might not be that concerned, because they can’t imagine themselves considering suicide.
+Even if a person has the symptoms of depression, they might not be that concerned because they can’t imagine themselves considering suicide.
 They might decide they’re not “that type of person” and simply brush off the possibility.

 Myths About Depression

 There are a lot of misconceptions going around about depression.
 For instance, some think it’s just a mood and not a real illness.
-Many people also see it as a sign of weakness, or believe that it’s something you can simply “snap out of.”
+Many people also see it as a sign of weakness or believe that it’s something you can simply “snap out of.”

 Depression is a very real mental illness.
 If you hear anyone say that it’s just a mood, remember there are a lot of trained professionals who disagree with them.
-Having depression doesn’t mean you’re weak; just like with the cold or the flu, it simply means there’s something wrong that needs to be taken care of.
+Having depression doesn’t mean you’re weak; just like with the cold or the flu, it simply means something wrong needs to be taken care of.
 And you can’t always “snap out of” depression.
 Many cases require treatment from professionals.

 These are just a few of the common myths about depression.
 If you know anyone who believes them, why not try to clear things up?
-Maybe the next time they meet someone with depression, they’ll understand a little better.
+Maybe the next time they meet someone with depression, they’ll understand better.

 How to Know If Someone Is Suicidal

-If someone talks openly about killing themselves or thinking about death, it’s a major warning sign that shouldn’t be taken lightly.
+If someone talks openly about killing themselves or thinking about death, it’s a significant warning sign that shouldn’t be taken lightly.
 While this is one of the more obvious signs that someone is suicidal, there are also times when the signs aren’t so clear.

-A more subtle sign of suicidal thoughts is when a person begins to act strangely, in a few specific ways.
+A more subtle sign of suicidal thoughts is when a person begins to act strangely in a few specific ways.
 For example, they might update or start working on their will or begin giving away their possessions.
 This suggests they’re making preparations for death.

-A person who has been acting sad, anxious, or moody for a while might one day seem perfectly calm, or even relieved.
-This is a warning sign because it might mean they’ve decided to go through with suicide, and have made peace with it.
+A person who has been acting sad, anxious, or moody for a while might one day seem perfectly calm or even relieved.
+This is a warning sign because it might mean they’ve decided to go through with suicide and have made peace with it.

 Another possible sign is when someone starts to act more recklessly than normal.
 They might drive drunk or perform dangerous stunts.
-Behavior like this can mean that the person no longer cares what happens to them, or that they’re hoping to die in an accident without needing to “officially” commit suicide.
+Behavior like this can mean that the person no longer cares what happens to them or that they’re hoping to die in an accident without needing to “officially” commit suicide.